spotlight-reporting/marten/docs/guide/documents/querying/query-json.md

-# Query for Raw JSON
+# Streaming or Loading Raw JSON

+Marten stores all of its document and event data by serializing .Net objects to JSON, and persisting that data to Postgresql tables in [JSONB fields](https://www.compose.com/articles/faster-operations-with-the-jsonb-data-type-in-postgresql/).

 Added in Marten v0.6 is the ability to retrieve just the raw JSON string for a document.
 The point is to be able to fetch the raw JSON from the database for a document and immediately stream that data to a web client without having to take the performance hit of deserializing and serializing the object to and from JSON.